Trump's pardon largesse a boon for well-connected fraudsters | Taiwan News | 2021/01/21

 For instance, joining Cunningham on the pardon list was Steve Bannon, Trump’s former chief strategist.
 He was pulled from a yacht off the Connecticut coast in August and brought to Manhattan to face charges that he duped thousands of donors who believed their money would be used to fulfill Trump’s chief campaign promise to build a wall along the southern border.

-Instead, he allegedly diverted over a million dollars, paying a salary to one campaign official and personal expenses for himself.
+Instead, he was accused of diverting over a million dollars, paying a salary to one campaign official and personal expenses for himself.
 His co-defendants were not pardoned.

 The pardon was notable not only because Bannon has steadfastly asserted his innocence — the Justice Department pardon process values acceptance of responsibility — but because the criminal prosecution was still in its early stages.
-The pardon nullified the case while the trial was still months away, eliminating the prospect for any punishment for Bannon.
+The pardon nullified the prosecution of Bannon while the trial was still months away, eliminating the prospect for any punishment for him.

 Another recipient was Elliott Broidy, a major Trump fundraiser and former Republican National Committee deputy finance chairman.
 Prosecutors said Broidy collected millions of dollars in a back-channel but ultimately unsuccessful lobbying scheme aimed at getting the Trump administration to drop an investigation into embezzlement from a Malaysian sovereign wealth fund and to extradite a Chinese dissident wanted by the government in Beijing.

-He pleaded guilty last fall to acting as an unregistered lobbyist and was awaiting sentencing.
+He pleaded guilty last fall to acting as an unregistered lobbyist and was awaiting sentencing at the time of his pardon.

 In the final minutes of his term, Trump pardoned Al Pirro, the ex-husband of Fox News Channel host Jeanine Pirro, in a tax evasion case.